 Ramping up traffic

-Gradually ramp up traffic to new Cloud Datastore kinds or portions of the keyspace.
+Gradually ramp up traffic to new kinds or portions of the keyspace.

-You should ramp up traffic to new Cloud Datastore kinds gradually in order to give Bigtable sufficient time to split tablets as the traffic grows.
-We recommend a maximum of 500 operations per second to a new Cloud Datastore kind, then increasing traffic by 50% every 5 minutes.
+You should ramp up traffic to new kinds gradually in order to give Firestore in Datastore mode sufficient time to prepare for the increased traffic.
+We recommend a maximum of 500 operations per second to a new kind, then increasing traffic by 50% every 5 minutes.
 In theory, you can grow to 740K operations per second after 90 minutes using this ramp up schedule.
 Be sure that writes are distributed relatively evenly throughout the key range.
 Our SREs call this the "500/50/5" rule.

-This pattern of gradual ramp up is particularly important if you change your code to stop using kind A and instead use kind B. A naive way to handle this migration is to change your code to read kind A, and if it does not exist then read kind B. However, this could cause a sudden increase in traffic to a new kind with a very small portion of the keysapce.
-Bigtable might be unable to efficiently split tablets if the keyspace is sparse.
+This pattern of gradual ramp up is particularly important if you change your code to stop using kind A and instead use kind B. A naive way to handle this migration is to change your code to read kind B, and if it does not exist then read kind A. However, this could cause a sudden increase in traffic to a new kind with a very small portion of the keyspace.

 The same problem can also occur if you migrate your entities to use a different range of keys within the same kind.